brandon-rhodes/blog/texts/brandon/2018/sympy.md

-It always feels backwards for the human, rather than the machine, to be in charge of flipping the equation around to arc-trigonometry:
+It always feels backwards for the human, rather than the machine, to be in charge of flipping the equation around to unnatural arc-trigonometry:

 $$ \theta = sin^{-1}(z) $$